 A legacy of Texas cattlemen whose ranching roots extend to the open range days of the cattle industry.

-La Escalera Ranch is one of the largest cattle ranches in Texas consisting of more than 260,000 deeded acres in four counties (Pecos, Brewster, Archer and Baylor).
-According to a 2014 survey by The Land Report, the Lyda family is ranked No. 33 among the Top 100 Landowners in the United States.
+La Escalera Ranch is one of the largest cattle ranches in Texas, consisting of more than 220,000 deeded acres in Pecos and Brewster counties.

-The Fort Stockton Division of La Escalera Ranch is located approximately twenty miles south of Fort Stockton, Texas — where a military fort was founded in 1859 near Comanche Springs, a favorite rest stop on the Comanche Trail, the Old San Antonio Road and the Butterfield Overland Mail stage route.
-The fort was established to protect travelers and settlers from marauding Comanche and Apache Indians.
-Along with the menacing Indians, the area was a haven for outlaw bands that rustled cattle and horses and robbed the Overland stage.
+The ranch is located approximately twenty miles south of Fort Stockton, Texas — where a military fort was founded in 1859 near Comanche Springs, a favorite rest stop on the Comanche Trail, the Old San Antonio Road and the Butterfield Overland Mail stage route.
+The fort was established to protect travelers and settlers from Comanche and Apache Indians.
+The desolation of the area also attracted many cattle rustlers and horse thieves.

 While the Lyda family own and operate La Escalera Ranch today, it was previously owned by the Elsinore Cattle Company of Elsinore, California.
 In 1992, Gerald Lyda, a San Antonio building contractor, exchanged The Ladder Ranch in southeastern New Mexico for the Elsinore-owned EL Ranch.

 K. G. Granberg and his wife, Jo (Lyda) Granberg, manage the Seymour Division, while Gerald D. Lyda manages the San Antonio Business Office.
 The Fort Stockton Division farm and feedlot is managed by Glen McCorkle, who also serves as the ranch foreman.